 Have you ever heard what a tube amp can do?

-How long haven’t you enjoyed the richness of a tube amplifier?
+From how long have you not enjoyed the richness of a tube amplifier?

-Have you ever listened to a real tube amplifier, haven’t you?
+Have you ever listened to a real tube amplifier?

 Czech Republic, Prague, 2012.
-KR Audio is a worldwide manufacturer of tubes and tube amplifiers.
-“Worldwide” in every respect.
+KR Audio is an international manufacturer of tubes and tube amplifiers.
+“International” in every respect.
 They manufacture tubes with total commitment.
 Some of these are unique both as design and as production.
 KR Audio has been crossing the history of tube manufactures indeed: we will show it in a next review dedicated to this brand, not so famous here in Italy, but incredibly appreciated where… people can afford it.

 KR Audio started its production in the “Roaring ‘20’s”, the prerogative years of Philips’ brand, although the existing company was founded twenty years ago, thanks to the competence and enthusiasm of Eng.
 Riccardo Kron.
-I am proud to say that he was my fellow countryman: Piedmontese from Susa Valley and last heir and Executive of the local and historical Magnadyne factory, famous manufacturer of valve radios.
-Nowadays, KR has been running by his partner, Eunice Kron, a person totally committed to Riccardo’s memory and to increase the value of the huge historical and cultural inheritance of his work.
+I am proud to say that he was my fellow compatriot: Piedmontese from Susa Valley and last heir and Executive of the local and historical Magnadyne factory, famous manufacturer of valve radios.
+Nowadays, KR has been running by his partner, Eunice Kron, a person totally committed to Riccardo’s memory and to increase the value of his huge historical and cultural inheritance.